mthuurne/retroasm/docs/instruction-set.rst

 When there is more than one way of encoding the same instruction, the assembler will use the following priorities:

 - shorter encodings are always picked over longer ones
-- later entries in instruction/mode tables are picked over earlier entries
+- later entries in instruction/mode tables are picked over earlier entries, such that it is always possible to override the preferred interpretation of a mnemonic by adding an entry
-- if there is still a tie, the lowest possible encoding is picked

 Instruction Decoding
 --------------------